Understanding the Difference Between an Incident, a Complaint and a Risk Event

 Scenario 3: A financial transaction is sent to the wrong party

 - Is this a complaint?
-Possibly, though unlikely unless the intended recipient complains
+Possibly, though unlikely, unless the intended recipient complains.

 - Is this a risk?
-Yes
+Yes.

 Scenario 4: An employee’s computer is compromised

-- Is this an incident?
-Yes
+- Is this a security incident?
+Yes.

 - Is this a risk?
-Yes
+Yes.

-You can see from these examples that events are incidents, complaints and risks all at the same time.
+You can see from these examples that events are incidents, complaints, and risks all at the same time.
 Each of these examples highlights the subjectivity of the decision by the person who is reporting the event.

-“Incidents are Incidents.
-Most of the information you collect is the same”
+“Incidents are incidents.
+Most of the information you collect is the same.”

 One thing that you may have noticed in both categories and the examples above is the concept of time.
 Considers whether the event has already happened or if it might happen in the future.